SuperArbor/batchcap/README.md

 *-t / --tile*: Shape of the tile made up from the captured images.

+*-s / --seek*: Time of the first capture.

 ### Run the tool

 You can choose to run the tool with command or with script.